ENCCS/openmp-gpu/content/introduction.rst

 ++++++

  - *flush*: The value of this variable is restored from the register to the memory for using this value outside of a parallel part
-master: Executed only by the master thread (the thread which forked off all the others during the execution of the OpenMP directive).
+ - *master*: Executed only by the master thread (the thread which forked off all the others during the execution of the OpenMP directive).
 No implicit barrier; other team members (threads) not required to reach.

 Runtime library routines
 ------------------------